naveenkumarr-onyx/accuknox-dashboard/README.md

    ```

+2. Import the Project

+   ## Github Desktop

+   1. Open the project folder in your code editor.
+   2. Open the terminal in your code editor.
+   3. Run the following command to install the dependencies in below:

-2. Install dependencies:
+3. Install dependencies:

-   ## npm install
+   ## npm install or npm i

-3. Running cmd:
+4. Running cmd:

    ## npm run dev

-4. Open Your Browser and Navigate to:
+5. Open Your Browser and Navigate to:
    ## http://localhost:3000